-Mr Hort questions the Minister regarding a reduced sentence for a child sex offender, allegedly due to conditions at Hakea Prison.
-The Minister acknowledges judicial independence and states he's unaware of the specific commentary.
+Mr Adam Hort questions the Minister for Corrective Services about a reported sentence reduction for a child sex offender due to 'appalling conditions' at Hakea Prison, implying ministerial mismanagement.
+The Minister defends the independence of the courts and claims not to be specifically aware of the commentary.

 Asked